The Clear

 while we dance?
 Wouldn't that be just great?
 You and your

-stupid G__D__ dance contest!"
+stupid G__D__ stupid dance contest!"

 My shoulders sagged as the reality of the moment set

-of Disco Dancing.
+ugly side of glamorous Disco Dancing.

-At this point two of the ladies
+At this point two of the ladies from the group came in the room

 to relieve me of duty.